Selection and the Distribution of Female Hourly Wages in the U.S: Econometric analysis

-Using \eqref{QF_counter}, we can decompose the difference in the observed QF of $Y$ for the selected population between any two groups, say group~1 and group~0, as:
+Using \eqref{QF_counter}, we decompose the difference in the observed QF of $ Y$ for the selected population between any two groups, say group~1 and group~0, as:\footnote{ Note that alternative orders are possible.
+We investigated the impact of changes in the order on our empirical results and these were minor.
+Details are available upon request. }

-where [1] is a selection effect that reflects changes in the selection rule given the joint distribution of the conditioning variables and the control function, [2] is a composition effect that reflects changes in the joint distribution of the conditioning variables and the control function, and [3] is a structural effect that reflects changes in the conditional distribution of the outcome given the conditioning variables and the control function.
+where [1] is a selection effect that captures changes in the selection rule given the joint distribution of $Z$ and $V$, [2] is a composition effect that reflects changes in the joint distribution of $Z$ and $V$, and [3] is a structural effect that reflects changes in the conditional distribution of $ Y $ given $Z$ and $V$.
+These effects are relative to the base year.
+We stress that this definition of the selection effect differs from the standard definition.
+This is discussed in Section \ref{ss:mr}.